RivuletStudio/rivuletpy/README.md

   -o OUT, --out OUT     The name of the output file
   -t THRESHOLD, --threshold THRESHOLD
                         threshold to distinguish the foreground and
                         background.
-Defulat 0.
+Default 0.
 If threshold<0, otsu will be used.
   -z ZOOM_FACTOR, --zoom_factor ZOOM_FACTOR
                         The factor to zoom the image to speed up the whole